Investing in Singapore ADRs / Singaporean Stocks List

 The Singapore Exchange (SGX)

 The Singapore Exchange (SGX) was formed on December 1, 1999, as a holding company for some former exchange companies, namely Stock Exchange of Singapore (SES), Singapore International Monetary Exchange (Simex) and Securities Clearing and Computer Services Pte Ltd (SCCS).
 The SGX is considered to be Asia’s most international exchange with more than 40% of listed stocks originating outside of Singapore.
-In addition, the SGX offers the world’s biggest offshore market for Asian equity futures centered on Asia’s three largest economies – China, India and Japan.
+In addition, the SGX is consistently ranked as the world’s most active trading centres, beside London, New York and Tokyo.

 Here are some useful English news resources for investing in Singapore ADRs or stocks or about Singapore in general: